TexasInstruments/mcupsdk-core-k3/README.md

 8. After the flashing is completed, change the bootmode to OSPI NOR/NAND based on the platform.

-9. Powercycle the board to see the boot logs appear on /dev/ttyUSB0
+9. Connect to /dev/ttyUSB0 through minicom and powercycle the board to see the boot logs appear on /dev/ttyUSB0

 ### More information on SDK usage